-Handful of House Democrats oppose Pelosi, offer no rival
+Sixteen House Democrats oppose Pelosi, offer no rival

 The two women who signed the letter were Kathleen Rice of New York and Linda Sanchez, a Californian like Pelosi.

-Fudge told reporters last week that she has not yet made a decision on whether to be a candidate for speaker, but has said she is weighing a run.
+Fudge told reporters last week that she had not yet made a decision on whether to be a candidate for speaker, but has said she is weighing a run.

 In a statement to Reuters on Friday, Fudge noted support from people “who look to me as the next speaker of the House.”

 Pelosi is running hard for the job.
-She made history in 2007-2011 when she was the first woman House speaker.
+She made history from 2007 to 2011 when she was the first woman House speaker.
 She has more recently become a punching bag for Republicans, despite having a record of bipartisan legislative achievement.

 On Nov.
 28, Democrats who will be House members next year are slated to vote behind closed doors for party leaders.
 They also will vote on their nominee for speaker next year, with a vote by the full House - Democrats and Republicans - on that position likely to be held on Jan.
 3.